 Please contact the church and its pastors before attempting to set a date for a funeral or memorial service.
 The church office telephone is 830-257-3310.
-[A Service planning checklist is available]
+The FUNERAL / MEMORIAL SERVICE PLANNING FORM (2024) is contained in Attached C.1.